perindopril (pronounced per-in-do-pril) and indapamide (pronounced in-dap-a-mide)

 Your doctor or pharmacist has more information on medicines to be careful with or

 For older people or children

-PERINDO COMBI 4/1.25 is not recommended for use in children.
+PERINDO COMBI 4/1.25 is not recommended for use in children and adolescents.

 Follow all directions given to you by your doctor and pharmacist carefully.

 If you do not understand the instructions on the label, ask your doctor or pharmacist

 Your doctor will select a dose when they prescribe PERINDO COMBI 4/1.25 for you.
 The

 Swallow your tablet(s) with water, preferably in the morning.

 How long to take PERINDO COMBI 4/1.25 for